mangtronix/MusicDevices/WeeklySchedule.md

 **Follow these video tutorials**
 - [Music Devices Fusion 1 - Basic modeling](https://www.youtube.com/watch?v=-jZU_3DBTc4)
 - [Music Devices Fusion 2 - More modeling](https://youtu.be/iwORyv7a8Dg?si=hDeALyrmNELBr7YT)
-    - Create a folder with your name in the Music Devices folder on Autodesk
+    - Create a folder with your name in the MangLab / Music Devices project
+    - See [Switch between hubs (Autodesk)](https://help.autodesk.com/view/fusion360/ENU/?guid=FT-SWITCH-BETWEEN-TEAMS) for how to switch to the MangLab hub
     - Create a project with your knob within your folder

 **Watch** this video tutorial to learn about different ways of modifying shapes and creating shapes using sketches